mixxxdj/manual/source/chapters/effects.rst

 in the unit, there will be comb filtering which is probably not desired.
 For more background information, read `Equalizers and Phase Shift
 <http://ethanwiner.com/EQPhase.html>`_.

+The shortcut to quickly activate/disable any effect unit for Deck 1 is 5 and 0 for Deck 2 in an English keyboard layout.

 Effect Parameters & Metaknobs
 =============================